KomodoPlatform/komodo-wallet-mobile/README.md

 Build requires up-to-date version of coins file from https://github.com/KomodoPlatform/coins

-Commit hash and sah256sum of coins file is specified in `coins_ci.json`.
+Commit hash and sha256sum of coins file is specified in `coins_ci.json`.
-You may download one manually or use `fetch_coins.sh` script on Linux and macOS, `fetch_coins.ps1` PowerShell script on Windows.
+You may download one manually or use `fetch_coins.sh` script on Linux and macOS or `fetch_coins.ps1` PowerShell script on Windows.

-`fetch_coins` script depends on sha256sum and jq utils:
+The `fetch_coins` script depends on sha256sum and jq utils:

 Ubuntu: `sudo apt-get update && sudo apt-get install -y coreutils jq`